TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-21-5-useful-rules-from-symplify-coding-standard.md

 *Make your classes always final, if they implement an interface, and no other public methods are defined.*

-I was working at [Lekarna.cz](https://www.lekarna.cz/) in that time (finally shipped in the beginning of August, congrats guys!) and we used a lot of interfaces and lot's of code reviews. **So I made a sniff to save us some work.**
+I was working at [Lekarna.cz](https://www.lekarna.cz/) in that time (finally shipped in the beginning of August, congrats guys!) and we used a lot of interfaces and had lots of code reviews. **So I made a sniff to save us some work.**

 <div>
     <img src="/assets/images/posts/2017/symplify-coding-standard/final-interface.png" class="img-thumbnail">